Medicare Physician Group Practice Demonstration

-The Medicare Physician Group Practice (PGP) demonstration was Medicare's first physician pay-for-performance (P4P) initiative.
+The Medicare Physician Group Practice (PGP) demonstration was a United States government policy that implemented a physician pay-for-performance (P4P) initiative for Medicare.
 The demonstration established incentives for quality improvement and cost efficiency.
 Ten large physician groups participated in the demonstration, which started on April 1, 2005, and ran for 5 years.
 Previous funding arrangements, like the volume performance standard (VPS) and the sustainable growth rate (SGR) did not provide incentives to slow the growth of services.
 The Medicare PGP demonstration was intended to overcome that limitation in previous funding arrangements.

 Introduction

 Section 412 of the Medicare, Medicaid, and SCHIP Benefits Improvement and Protection Act of 2000 established the Medicare Physician Group Practice (PGP) Demonstration, a project designed to create incentives for physicians to improve both the cost efficiency and quality of the care they provide to Medicare beneficiaries.
 The Demonstration is a prime example of the shared savings model of payment reform and represents Medicare's first physician Pay-for-Performance initiative.
 The three main goals of the PGP Demonstration are: